codayblue/busybox-web-demo/README.md

 ## Not fun stuff

-By using this project you are accepting the use of the LICENSE in the LICENSE file.
+By using this project you are accepting the LICENSE found in the LICENSE file.